10 Types of Market Research

 They are primary, secondary, quantitative, and qualitative.

-Facebook groups, Quora, etc. where people often post their opinion online, one of the perks is that this is all free source of information.
+• Focus groups: Facebook groups, Quora, etc. where people often post their opinion online, one of the perks is that this is all a free source of information.

-Interviewing different people in the same industry can also give you a lot of information which are the internal factor of the industry and which can’t be found out in some other way.
+• Interviews: Interviewing different people in the same industry can also give you a lot of information which are the internal factor of the industry that can’t be found out in some other way.

-Well, polls are often taken to know what people want in general, where a group always want something different, and other group chooses to select something different from the former one.
+• Polls: Well, polls are often taken to know what people want in general, where a group always wants something different, and another group chooses to select something different from the former one.
 The polls make it easy.

 This type of market research always takes a lot of time while comparing others because the data in this is primary or raw whereas the data in others are called secondary data.